zhaskanat123/zhaskanat123/README.md

 </p>

 ### :man_technologist: About me:
-Hi, I'm Zhascanat Shaimurat, a data analyst from Kazakhstan with a background in Electrical and Computer Engineering.
+Hi, I'm Zhaskanat Shaimurat, a data analyst from Kazakhstan with a background in Electrical and Computer Engineering.
 I hold a degree from Nazarbayev University and have over 2 years of experience as a math tutor.
 Currently, I'm transitioning into data analytics and have completed several projects in statistical analysis, A/B testing, data visualization, and automation.

 I have hands-on experience in:
 - Data analysis and modeling (including backtesting with expanding and rolling windows)